 A cough can be caused by many different things.
 While a cough can sometimes occur because the throat is irritated due to smoke or other fragrance in the air, a cough can also occur because an illness has set in, such as influenza, bronchitis or a cold.
-Often here in Farragut, a cough can be associated with allergy related symptoms.
+Often here in the Farragut and Turkey Creek area, a cough can be associated with allergy related symptoms.

 But when should you seek medical attention for a cough?
 Our team at AFC Urgent Care on North Campbell Sation Road wants to offer some insight to help you make an informed decision.

 What Is a Cough?